- The Definition of Diabetes in Cats

 The only way you can know for sure that your cat has diabetes is by taking your feline to the vet.
 As with nearly every medical condition known to man, diabetes has symptoms that are very similar to those of other health concerns and illnesses.

-A veterinarian can take blood samples and have tests run by a lab as a way of determining how much sugar is in your cat’s bloodstream.
+A veterinarian can take blood samples and have tests run by a lab as a way of determining the blood sugar level of your cat.
 There is more to diagnosing a cat than simply identifying the symptoms and seeing if they align with diabetes, especially when the symptoms of diabetes include such vague side effects like depression, nausea, and lethargy, to name a few.

 Once you schedule the appointment and take your cat to the vet, you will receive instructions on how to treat diabetes cat symptoms.
 If your cat has Type I diabetes and you are sent home with insulin shots, pay close attention to the directions.
 It can be scary to poke your cat with insulin shots but just remember that you are doing something that will make your cat feel better over time, and on top of that, as long as you adhere to the instructions, nothing can really go wrong.